dmitrijnovoslavskij/The-Good-Stuff/README.md

 Bright Beat / Dense Synths & Cymbals:
 High-end saturation on the vocal is a dealbreaker.
 Stick to a Clean pass or use dense 2nd harmonic saturation (Dist 2 / Even) to anchor the vocal in the open 200–500 Hz midrange pocket.

-(!)
-During active vocal passages, maintain a 70–80 dB SNR by using strictly transparent, non-analog plugins to prevent compression from raising background hiss into the mix

 MASTER:

 Ozone (AI Assistant -> mono bass, aim towards -9 LUFS)